-FAVORABLE CLIMATE AND EXCELLENT FORAGE make dairying an important and well-paying business in the Northwest.
+RAVORABLE CLIMATE AND EXCELLENT FORAGE make dairying an important and well-paying job in the Northwest.
 A 4-H dairy project will make some money for you IF:

-- . . .
+- . .
 You have good animals, and

-- . . .
+- . .
 You do a good job feeding and managing them.

-- ► In a 4-H dairy project you learn:
+- ► In a 4-H dairy project you get a chance to learn:

 - How to-

 select good dairy animals

 feed and care for them

 keep and use records

-- · Responsibility-by caring for an animal of your own
+- Responsibility-by caring for an animal of your own

-- Business ability-by having a business of your own.
+- Business ability-by having a job of your own

-- To be a successful 4-H dairy club member you need:
+- ► To be a successful 4-H dairy club member you need:

 - Time each day to care for your animals

 - A shed or barn to protect them from bad weather

 - Good pasture, hay, and grain for feed